 Before: The three room apartment filled with midcentury pieces and modern furniture needed an airier feel

-As far as the wall colour was concerned, my client wanted to go all out and instead of the plain walls we decided on three different colours.
+As far as the wall colour was concerned, my client wanted to go all out and instead of the plain white walls we decided on three different paint colours.
 A metallic copper in the hallway, which gave you a bling every time you stepped in and was accentuated by a lovely copper lamp.
-Then a fresh grey in the kitchen which complemented the yellow and white kitchen and in the lounge area we had an ice blue, which was far less cold that it sounds.
+Then a fresh grey in the kitchen which complemented the yellow and white kitchen and in the lounge area we had an ice blue, which was far less cold than it sounds.

 The kitchen was a combination of yellow vintage seventies cupboards and new Ikea storage in white